StanfordLegion/regent-lang.org/reference.md

 loop.

 Currently the Regent compiler consider *only* statements marked with this annotation for the optimization.
+The compiler does not currently have the ability to check whether traced loops are valid (i.e., will always execute the same sequence of tasks), so invalid loops will result in a runtime error.

 This annotation can be used in conjunction with the `__spmd` optimization via `__demand(__spmd, __trace)`.